Synodic-Software/Soul-Engine/README.md

 # Installation

-A CMake implementation is currently in the works.
+Our CMake implementation is currently a preliminary implementation only tested with Visual Studio on Windows.

 For a detailed explaination, visit our Wiki's [Getting Started](https://github.com/Synodic-Software/Soul-Engine/wiki/Getting-Started)